noitisoprepus/bulsu-gwa-automation/README.md

 ## Notes

-- Subject to change depending on the design of BulSU PRIISMS.
 - Latin honors checking is based on BOR Resolution #47 Series of 2018.
 - Make sure your internet connection is stable as the script interacts with the BulSU PRIISMS online.
 - This GWA calculator only takes into account grades that are posted in the BulSU PRIISMS.